dsusco/tp.net-armageddon.org/_site/_units/battlewagon.md

   - "transport"
 notes:
   |
-    May transport two infantry units without _Jump Packs_ and _Mounted_; only one of the two units may be a Big Gunz; plus one unit of Grotz.
+    May transport two infantry units without _Jump Packs_ or _Mounted_; only one of the two units may be a Big Gunz; plus one unit of Grotz.
 weapons:
   -
     id: "twin-big-shoota"